OrdinaryMagician/saya_m/README.md

 As a civilian, **Saya** shouldn't be carrying any weapons, but who's going to stop her when there's still demons out there left to kill?
 All that time playing games, watching videos, and even toying with some guns at the range should definitely pay off in being able to wield any weapon she can find lying out there.
 And of course, she's also not afraid to punch and kick her way to victory.
 She may not look like much, but she can kick very hard *(something that appears to run in the family)*.

-The operation of all weapons is fairly simple: Primary fire shoots, secondary fire aims down the sights, and reload... reloads. **Saya** managed to strike a special deal in the last second to have an autoloader in her hammerspace *(which is normally exclusive to military models)*, so don't worry, no manual mag management will be involved here either.
+The operation of all weapons is fairly simple: Primary fire shoots and reload... reloads. **Saya** managed to strike a special deal in the last second to have an autoloader in her hammerspace *(which is normally exclusive to military models)*, so don't worry, no manual mag management will be involved here either.

 Of course, having a smaller hammerspace also means she can't hold as many weapons as she'd like, so you'll notice a bit of a size reduction in the available weapon slots.

+As per usual, with any weapon out, there is a dedicated *"quick kick"* button, so you can showcase the mighty power of your bloodline on some poor saps *(aiming at center of gravity for a guaranteed stun)*.

 ### Slot 1 - Unarmed *[Fist, Chainsaw]*

 *"What?
 You think I'm some sort of weakling?"*

 Raise up your fists to attack the opponent.
 It may not be very effective, usually, but even the mightiest tree can be felled with enough perseverance.
-Primary fire alternates between quick jabs of each hand.
-Secondary fire performs a kick, with really potent knockback, useful to make some space between you and the enemy.
-This kick can also be performed while using other weapons through a dedicated keybind.

 Note: Taking the place of the **Chainsaw** are a pair of **Brass Knuckles**, which will permanently enhance your punching damage.